 3. Add a coupon

 Coupons are a proven way to increase revenue and improve engagement in the emails you send out.
-A 2014 Experian report found that emails that include coupons see a lift in unique opens, unique clicks, and revenue generated per email.
+Emails that include coupons see a lift in unique opens, unique clicks, and revenue generated per email.

 If you’re a Constant Contact customer, you can easily add a coupon to any email you send out and track how many people claimed and redeemed your coupon, either in-store or online.